Mongolian Air Force: Equipment

-Russia's 2008 decision to provide to Mongolia around $120 million worth of conventional weapons and other military equipment, including MI-24 attack helicopters and possibly two MiG-29 fighter jets, has drawn renewed attention to the bilateral relationship.
+Russia's 2008 decision to provide to Mongolia around $120 million worth of conventional weapons and other military equipment, including MI-24 attack helicopters and possibly materials, fighter jets, has drawn renewed attention to the bilateral relationship.
 Although the terms of the deal were not initially clear, it would be a combination of grant aid and low-interest loans.

-In 2011, the Ministry of Defense announced that they would buy MiG-29s from Russia by the end of the year, but this did not materialize.
+In 2011, the Ministry of Defense announced that they would buy MiG-29s from Russia by the end of the year, but this did not materialize, but two MiG 29 were donated in 2019, four more later in 2021.
 From 2007 – 2011 the fleet of MiG-21s was reduced.